The Legacy of Authoritarianism in a Democracy: Introduction

 \section{Introduction}

-The world has been in the grip of a democratic recession and authoritarian regimes and autocratic rules are on the rise.\footnote{For example, see \citet{diamond_world_2021}, \citet{hodal_study_2019}, and \citet{hyde_democracys_2020}.} Figure \ref{figure:Figure1} presents the change in the Liberal Democracy Index (LDI) of countries for the period 2012--2017 from the Varieties of Democracy database.\footnote{Figure \ref{figure:FigureA1} in the Appendix additionally presents the countries that have become substantially either autocratic or democratic between 2010 and 2020.} Although several countries are transitioning toward more democratic rule (especially in Africa), the figure clearly suggests that even more countries have become less democratic over this period, especially in Asia, Europe, and the Americas, thereby giving rise to regimes popularly known as \emph{``electoral autocracies.''}\footnote{For example, see \citet{alizada_autocratization_2021}, \citet{bloomberg_elected_2018}, and \citet{luhrmann_third_2019}.} Even more strikingly, recent democratic setbacks and surges of authoritarian rule are emerging in well-established democracies (such as India) and in wealthier countries (such as Venezuela, Turkey, Hungary, and Poland).
-With more countries backsliding rather than improving in their overall democratic performance, and especially with mainstream political parties (and leaders) in these countries transitioning toward authoritarian rule, the global trend toward authoritarianism should be viewed with concern, and its consequences should be assessed appropriately.
+The world has been in the grip of a democratic recession and authoritarian regimes and autocratic rules are on the rise.\footnote{For example, see \citet{diamond_world_2021}, \citet{hodal_study_2019}, and \citet{hyde_democracys_2020}.} Figure \ref{figure:Figure1} presents the change in the Liberal Democracy Index (LDI) of countries for the period 2012--2017 from the Varieties of Democracy database.\footnote{Figure \ref{figure:FigureA1} in the Appendix additionally presents the countries that have become substantially either autocratic or democratic between 2010 and 2020.} Although several countries are transitioning toward more democratic rule (especially in Africa), the figure clearly suggests that even more countries have become less democratic over this period, especially in Asia, Europe, and the Americas.\footnote{For detail, see \citet{alizada_autocratization_2021}, \citet{bloomberg_elected_2018}, and \citet{luhrmann_third_2019}.} Even more strikingly, recent democratic breakdowns and surges of authoritarian rule are emerging in well-established democracies (such as India) and in wealthier countries (such as Hungary, Poland, Turkey, and Venezuela).\footnote{Moreover, the recent responses to the COVID-19 pandemic have severely exacerbated the situation undermining democratic rule in many countries.} With more countries backsliding rather than improving in their overall democratic performance, and especially with mainstream political parties (and leaders) in these countries transitioning toward authoritarian rule, the global trend toward authoritarianism should be viewed with concern, and its consequences should be assessed appropriately.